fredrikopenpayments/docs/docs/bankcompliance.md

 ---
-id: banks
+id: compliance
-title: Supported Banks
+title: Compliance
-sidebar_label: Supported banks
+sidebar_label: Compliance
 ---
- Here is a list of the currently supported banks in our sandbox and production environment.
-Our environments are continuously being updated with more banks and new functionality in line with what the banks release in their APIs.
-Please contact us to get more information about the current state.
-(The banks supported has currently been limited due to insufficient bank functionality, more banks will be added as this improves.)
+ This page lists all supported banks in our sandbox and production environments, which are continuously being updated with more banks and new functionality in line with the banks´ releases.
+For a full view of the current environment status, see [System Status](systemstatus.md).

+ Please contact us to get more information about the supported supported banks status.

 | Status | Description |
 | --- | --- |